lingui/codemods/README.md

 - `transform` - name of transform, see available transforms below.
 - `path` - files or directory to transform
-- use the `--dry` option for a dry-run and use `--print` to print the output for comparison
+- use the `--dry` option for a dry-run
+- use `--print` to print the output for comparison
+- use `--remove-unused-imports` to remove unused imports once finished the codemod

 This will start an interactive wizard, and then run the specified transform.